rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 > Cardi B
 > Beyonce
 > Adele
 > => nil # if you are wondering why we see the nil, its because that's the return value of the method `puts` itself.
-IRB prints return values to the terminal by default
+IRB prints return values to the terminal by default.
 ```

 Excellent!
 We are off to a running start with arrays.
 What if we wanted to only access a single element of an array, though?
 For example, let's say we only wanted to print the first student in the array.
 Well, arrays have the ability to do just that: